Siloa Chapel, Aberdare

 Siloa Chapel was the largest of the Welsh Independent, or Congregationalist, chapels in Aberdare.
+It operated from 1844 to 2020.

-Services are held in the Welsh language.
-Established in 1844, Siloa is one of the few Welsh-language chapels in the locality to remain open today.
+Services were held in the Welsh language.
+Established in 1844, Siloa was one of the few Welsh-language chapels in the locality to remain open in the 21st century.
 Siloa was notable for its long-serving ministers and in over a century there were only three pastorates, namely those of David Price (1843–1878), D. Silyn Evans (1880–1930) and R. Ifor Parry (1933–1964).

 Foundation

 In 1841, Thomas Rees, then minister at Ebenezer, Trecynon, began to hold a Sunday school in what was then the adjacent village of Aberdare, and also began to preach in English, with a view of establishing an English-language cause.
 When Rees departed to Siloah, Llanelli, in early 1842, the original proposal was abandoned but a small group of members from Ebenezer continued to hold meetings, but in the Welsh language.
 The leading figure was David Price, who had recently moved to Aberdare from the Vale of Neath.
 At his instigation meetings began to be held in the long room of the Boot Inn, Aberdare.
 In 1843, fourteen members from Ebenezer, Trecynon, the oldest independent church in the district, sought to be released to establish a new church.
 Despite the reservations of some older members the request was approved and the new church was named Siloa, in deference to their former minister's new church in Llanelli.
 Amongst the original members was David Price, who played an active and direct role in the construction of the original building.
 The first building cost £600.